Building a human-like observer using deep learning in an extended Wigner's friend experiment: Characterization metrics

 \subsection{Averaged Shannon entropy (ASE)}

-To evaluate a single quantity within the same process in MP, we introduce the concept of \textit{averaged Shannon entropy} (ASE), which measures the output distribution:
+To evaluate a single quantity within the same process in \textit{Morphing Polygons}, we introduce the concept of \textit{averaged Shannon entropy}, which measures the output distribution:

 Here, \((x, y)\) represents a set of projective measurements on systems A and B, respectively \cite{bera2017quantum}.
-As in MP, we assume that \((x, y)\) is uniformly distributed along normalized 3D vectors over a sphere as measurement directions.
+As in \textit{Morphing Polygons}, we assume that \((x, y)\) is uniformly distributed along normalized 3D vectors over a sphere as measurement directions.
 We then perform a sufficient number of measurements \(N\) under the same pair to determine \(p^o(b|axy)\).

 As mentioned earlier, to obtain an accurate estimation of \( p^o(b|axy) \) for each randomly chosen pair $(x, y)$ of directions, the same measurement must be repeated $N$ times.
 We compute the theoretical benchmark \( S^{oT}_{corr} = 0.4732 \), assuming \( p^o(b|axy) \) perfectly matches the \textit{correlated} distributions, i.e., Born's rule with \( N \rightarrow \infty \) and \( p^f(b|axy) = 1 \).
 To simulate a real experiment under AOE assumptions, we chose a large but finite value of $N=100,000$, making the error in our simulation negligible.